 “I think YC has not only built conviction in the team and the business, they’ve also by extension validated the market,” Ismail said.
 “And YC is known to open a floodgate of investment into new frontiers.”

 Ismail may be correct on YC’s validation power.
 YC has validated many markets over the years.
 A good example in Africa is the Nigerian market which claimed 18 spots out of the 24 African startups that made the Winter 2022 YC batch.
-Nigeria is also the third country with the largest YC startups and it all started in 2019 with Petasales (which has since failed) to Paystack (which was acquired by Stripe for $200 million) and Flutterwave (which is now worth well over $3 billion and is among YC’s most valuable companies).
+Nigeria is also the third country with the largest YC startups and it all started in 2015 with Paystack (which was acquired by Stripe for $200 million) and Flutterwave (which is now worth well over $3 billion and is among YC’s most valuable companies).

 Nigeria is now the startup epicentre of Africa, given the number of startups it has and amount of investment they have attracted.
 This is what Ismail envisions for Sudan—more Sudanese startups get into the largest accelerator in the world and continuing to validate the market, with the hope of replicating the successes in Nigeria, or even surpassing them.